 “Why can’t you be more adjusted to your surroundings?”

-If you’ve heard any of these statements in your life, the chances are that you might be an introvert and/or a highly sensitive person (HSP).
+If you’ve heard any of these statements in your life, the chances are high that you’re an introvert and/or a highly sensitive person (HSP).
 But, before we proceed, let me clarify what introverted and HSP personalities look like.

 Introverts tend to be quiet and reserved because of their natural tendency to focus on their inner universe.
 Unlike extroverts who gain energy from being around people, they usually expend energy in social settings and large groups of people, often feeling the need to step away and recharge their batteries.
 Introverts make up an estimated 25-40% of the world population.